The Fight in Fairyland

 Santanu Das reports from Flanders and Delhi on the First World War experiences of Indian soldiers on the Western Front.
 From 2014.

 On 22 October 1914, a Flemish priest from a village near Ypres recorded in his diary that Indian troops had been arriving throughout the hours of darkness in London double decker buses.
 The First Battle of Ypres had just begun and the Indian soldiers were being moved up to the front line.

 Santanu Das tells the story of the Indian Army on the Western Front, from disembarkation in Marseilles where the troops were greeted by excited crowds, to the grim reality of the trenches.
 Ill-equipped and inadequately trained for industrial combat, they nonetheless resolutely held one third of the British frontline between October and December 1914.

-A Juniper TV production for BBC Radio 4.
+A Juniper TV production first broadcast on BBC Radio 4 in October 2014.

 You are at the last episode